earthly/website/blog/_posts/2023-06-01-improve-django-performance-caching.md

 ~~~

-The above setting specifies the [`RedisCache`](https://docs.djangoproject.com/en/4.1/topics/cache/#redis) Backend and the Location where the Caches should be stored.
+The above setting specifies the [`RedisCache`](https://docs.djangoproject.com/en/4.1/topics/cache/#redis) backend and the Location where the cache should be stored.
 In this case, Location uses port 6379 which is the default port where Redis runs.

 After completing the backend setup, the next step is to set the target for the per-view caching strategy.
 This strategy involves specifically selecting the views that need to be cached.
 It is particularly beneficial for websites that have content that changes frequently.
 Such content should not be cached to display the most up-to-date information on the website.
 By utilizing the per-view caching strategy, we can ensure that only the intended views are cached and that the website's visitors are provided with the latest information.